 Turn off pop-ups, audio message alarms, and landlines and cell phones before you start, and close down all other browsers than the one VSee App is on.

 Gather any Materials

 Gather materials together for the session.
 Unless you are very comfortable with the telemedicine technology, it may be easier to use a pen and paper instead of taking notes on the keyboard.
 You don’t want to inadvertently disconnect or otherwise interfere with your session.
 You may also want to upload journals you’ve written or video clips you’ve taken, that you want to share and review in session.
 You can do this confidentially in Via3.com.
 This is your time for yourself or your marriage.
 Set aside the time, and secure the space that you need.

 VSee teleconferencing software works with Microsoft Windows and Windows-compatible Macs.
 The first time we teleconference, you may want to troubleshoot the technical aspects of the session, including connection, sound quality, lighting, and camera angle before we start.
 Remember to do this on each computer, if you are teleconferencing on separate computers.

 Lighting, Setting, and Video

 Check the lighting so that you are not in shadow.
-Don’t put bright lamp or a window behind you.
+Don’t put a bright lamp or a window behind you.
 It is better to have your main lighting source in front of you, to light up your face.
 Daylight is the most flattering, but not possible for everyone.
 Lamps can be helpful to allow your face to shine through.
 Experiment with additional light sources for the best effect.
-Avoid overhead lighting which throws a shadow onto your face and make you hard to see.
+Avoid overhead lighting which throws a shadow onto your face and makes you hard to see.